Brisk tradition and Soloveitchik dynasty: The Soloveitchik dynasty

 The Soloveitchik family includes many significant rabbinical forebears, such as Simcha Rappaport and Chaim of Volozhin, famed Talmudist and founder of the Volozhin yeshiva.
 Chaim of Volozhin was a student of the Vilna Gaon.

-The Soloveitchik dynasty began with Rabbi Yosef Dov Soloveitchik known as the Beis HaLevi, as he was the first rabbi of Brisk surnamed Soloveitchik.
+The Soloveitchik dynasty began with Rabbi Yosef Dov Soloveitchik known as the Beis HaLevi.
 More significantly, the "Brisker style" described below can already be found to some degree in the Beis HaLevi's works, which is not the case for earlier ancestors.

 All members of the Soloveitchik family are descended from the Tribe of Levi and thus sometimes go by the descriptor HaLevi.
 The surname "Soloveitchik" comes from the word for nightingale in Slavic languages; it was chosen by the family because the primary duty of the Levites in the Temple in Jerusalem was singing.

 The Beis HaLevi

-Rabbi Yosef Duber Soloveitchik (1820–1892), who is known by the title of his work, Beis HaLevi, served as rabbi of Brisk for much of his life.
-The works on the Mishneh Torah and first five books of the Hebrew Bible which Yosef Dov Soloveitchik authored were titled Beis HaLevi (Hebrew for "House of the Levites").
-Many people therefore refer to him simply as the Beis HaLevi, which also avoids the confusion with his two great-grandsons of the same name: (1) the son of Rabbi Moshe Soloveichik, Rabbi Joseph Soloveitchik (1903–1993) who moved to the United States; and (2) the son of Rabbi Yitzchak Zev Soloveitchik, Rabbi Berel Soloveitchik, who lived in Israel.
+Rabbi Yosef Dov Soloveitchik (1820–1892) served as rabbi of Brisk for much of his life.
+His works on the Mishneh Torah and first five books of the Hebrew Bible which he authored were titled Beis HaLevi (Hebrew for "House of the Levites").
+Many people therefore refer to him simply as the Beis HaLevi, which also avoids the confusion with two of his prominent great-grandsons who shared the same full name: (1) Rabbi Moshe Soloveichik's son, Rabbi Joseph Soloveitchik (1903–1993) who moved to the United States; and (2) Rabbi Yitzchak Zev Soloveitchik's son, Rabbi Berel Soloveitchik, who lived in Israel.

-The Beis HaLevi succeeded Rabbi Yehoshua Leib Diskin as rabbi of Brisk when the latter moved to Jerusalem in 1876.
-The Beis HaLevi had previously served as the rabbi of Slutzk, and before that, on the faculty of the Volozhin yeshiva.
+Soloveitchik succeeded Rabbi Yehoshua Leib Diskin as rabbi of Brisk when the latter moved to Jerusalem in 1876.
+He had previously served as the rabbi of Slutzk, and before that, on the faculty of the Volozhin yeshiva.